How Can I Make the Activities in My Course More Inclusive?

 But sometimes you have to challenge your own, particularly when it comes to developing accommodations for learner differences to make your courses more inclusive.

-In How Can I Make the Activities in My Course More Inclusive?Beth Harrison, Ph.D., director of the Office of Learning Resources at the University of Dayton, challenges you to reconsider how you set up and evaluate student engagement.
+In How Can I Make the Activities in My Course More Inclusive?, the program presenter challenges you to reconsider how you set up and evaluate student engagement.

 Your approach may unintentionally create barriers to learning for students dealing with a disability.

 College and university faculty ask students to engage in many ways, including:

 But students dealing with physical, cognitive, and other barriers to learning might not be able to participate fully in some activities because of their challenges.

 This fast and focused session will show you a practical approach to making accommodations and promoting equitable opportunity for learning and engagement for all your students.